metrorailings/OwlBlog/content/posts/week-4-insights.md

 In the second half, Brady is dead set on testing this Chargers secondary deep.
 His intended air yards have to be well into the double-digits here.
 Tampa Bay has to be convinced that the Chargers defensive backfield is a pointed area of weakness.

 Tampa Bay with a late drive intended to drain clock.
 Bruce Arians isn't quite that interested in running up the score in this particular affair.

+The haze blitz messed with Justin Herbert and fooled him into throwing an interception to close out the game.